 Some of the links listed below are affiliate links meaning I will be earning a small commission.
 The commission comes at no additional cost to you.
 Please understand that I have experience with all these companies, and I recommend them because of their usefulness and not because of the commissions I earn if you should decide to buy.

 These are the resources I depended on as essential especially when I began self-hosting my blog.
 I used WordPress.com when I initially began this blog, since I was such a newbie and was only blogging as a hobby.
 The factors that drove me to switch to self-hosting was the huge difference WordPress plug ins can provide in providing web security, SEO, mail list building, blog functionality, social media growth and overall website speed.
 Of course, one of the biggest reasons was the ability to begin making money from my self-hosted blog even it was a few dollars of ad revenue.
-Looking back, I should have switched sooner.
+Looking back, I should have switched a lot sooner.

 So, if you are serious about monetizing your blog in any way, growing your traffic or perhaps your blog functions as your online business card, these are what I consider foundational tools .